top of page

 Genus Dixeia

 This genus, solely from the Afrotropical region comprises ten species, one of which has been recorded at Semuliki, D. pigea, contributing 25% of the species recorded within Uganda.
 Not so far recorded at Semuliki are Dixeia dixeyi, doxo and orbona.
-The species D. dixeyi has been recorded both within the Ituri Forest and the Semliki Valley portion of the DRC so would be expected at Semuliki.
+Two species D. dixeyi and D. pigea have been recorded both within the Ituri Forest and the DRC Semliki Valley so would be expected at Semuliki.

 Dixeia pigea (waiting on field image)